LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 4      04:00:00  2022-09-30   20.0
 ```

-Next, in order to unify the data fields, we merge the original `date` and `time` fields of the EPA station data to generate a new `timestamp` field.
+Next, we're combining the `date` and `time` information from the EPA station data into a new field called `timestamp`.
+This helps us have a unified way of looking at when the data was collected.

 ```python
 EPA_DF_need['timestamp'] = pd.to_datetime( EPA_DF_need["date"] + "T" + EPA_DF_need["time"], utc=True )